 In 2018, Shepard Law was able to settle a personal injury case wherein the Plaintiff was hit by a motor vehicle while crossing the street in a cross walk.
 The Plaintiff sustained multiple bruises, a shoulder injury and a closed-head injury.
 In the initial consultation with Shepard Law attorneys, Plaintiff had not yet been diagnosed with a closed-head injury but experienced counsel quickly recognized the symptoms and suggested the Plaintiff seek further medical attention from a neurosurgeon.
 Upon examination, a board-certified neurosurgeon diagnosed the Plaintiff with a closed-head injury and started her on a treatment plan to help alleviate her symptoms of pain, difficulty sleeping, headaches, and forgetfulness.
 The case was settled for close to the insurance policy limits.

-In 2018, Shepard Law was part of a trial team that won a groundbreaking achievement by obtaining a $43.1 million dollar verdict in a case that involved both cigarette smoking and asbestos exposure.
-Plaintiff Louis Summerlin was diagnosed with lung cancer in 2015.
+Shepard O’Donnell was part of a trial team that won a groundbreaking achievement by obtaining a $43.1 million verdict in a case involving cigarette smoking and asbestos exposure.
+The plaintiff was diagnosed with lung cancer in 2015.
 He had been a heavy cigarette smoker, having started smoking menthol cigarettes as a teenager in the 1950s.
 He had also worked for many years as an automobile brake mechanic, at one point doing 3-4 brake jobs a day, six days a week.
 He passed away 7 months after his diagnosis in 2015.
-Before he died, he gave videotaped trial testimony that was shown the jury during trial.
+Before he died, he gave videotaped trial testimony that was shown to the jury during trial.

-The trial team presented evidence to the jury over the course of five weeks showing Mr. Summerlin’s addiction to menthol cigarettes, and his exposure to asbestos dust from grinding brake linings.
+The trial team presented evidence to the jury over five weeks showing our client’s addiction to menthol cigarettes, and his exposure to asbestos dust from grinding brake linings.
 Neither the cigarettes nor the asbestos brake linings came with a warning about their health hazards.
 By the time the warnings came, it was too late, the jury heard.
-Mr. Summerlin was already addicted to menthol cigarettes, and could not quit despite multiple attempts with different smoking cessation aids.
-And he had already inhaled billions of fibers of asbestos dust from brake linings.
+Our client was already addicted to menthol cigarettes, and could not quit despite multiple attempts with different smoking cessation aids.

 The jury heard evidence about what the tobacco companies knew about cigarette smoking by the 1950s, and were shown internal company documents that showed that the amount of nicotine was precisely calculated and manipulated to initiate and sustain addiction in smokers.
 Our team put into evidence documents showing that tobacco companies knew that adding menthol to cigarettes made it more likely for teenagers to start smoking, made it easier to addict smokers, and made it harder for smokers to quit.

-The case was tried in Suffolk Superior Court in Boston, in front of Judge Heidi Brieger.
-Jury selection began on September 5, 2018, and trial started on September 7.
 The evidence took over a month to put on.
 After four days of deliberations, the jury returned a verdict in favor of the Summerlin family in the amount of $43.1 million dollars.
-It was the largest jury verdict in all of New England in 2018, and one of the top verdicts in the entire United States.
+It was the largest jury verdict in New England for 2018 and one of the top verdicts in the United States.

 New England Top Verdicts and Settlements 2018